Solar carport initiative

 Will the carports interfere with parking?

 No parking places will be eliminated.
 The structures are designed to have minimal effect on parking space and will provide partially covered parking, reducing the impact of weather on the vehicles under the array.
+Additionally, the solar carport in lot 89 will provide bike rack coverage.

 Where will the solar carports be located?